 Traveling changes you – because it also changes how you live your everyday life after you come home, if you let it do so.

-If you truly travel, open your mind, see with your heart, and let the experience mold your mind and soul, traveling will have an impact on how you live your everyday life.
+, open your mind, see with your heart, and let the experience mold your mind and soul, traveling will have an impact on how you live your everyday life.
 This may seem too deep, and unfortunately you might not get this feeling after coming back home from a tourist trip, but from a trip where you have tested your own limits.

 Needless to say, flying to Europe to Asia to Europe to North-America in less than 7 days was testing my limits just for my capability to sit still!
 Adding everything else to the equation – I was in sensory overload and sleep deprived to the least.
 Once I got home I slept 12 hours straight and when I woke up, I was like a whole new person.
 The trip had truly made me to reflect on my life, and mentally start writing my bucket list (MUST travel MORE), and canning life’s good moments.
 I felt the deepest of the deep gratitude for my husband, and children, and our family unit.